 A child with autism who is very sensitive may be greatly troubled -- sometimes even pained -- by sounds, touches, smells, or sights that seem normal to others.

-Children who are autistic may have repeated body movements such as rocking or hand flapping.
+Children who are autistic may have repetitive, stereotyped body movements such as rocking, pacing, or hand flapping.
 They may have unusual responses to people, attachments to objects, resistance to change in their routines, or aggressive or self-injurious behavior.
 At times they may seem not to notice people, objects, or activities in their surroundings.
 Some children with autism may also develop seizures.
 And in some cases, those seizures may not occur until adolescence.

 Many people with autism are cognitively impairted to some degree.
-In contrast to more typical cognitive impairment, which is characterized by relatively even skill development, people with autism show uneven skill development.
+In contrast to more typical cognitive impairment, which is characterized by relatively even delays in all areas of development, people with autism show uneven skill development.
 They may have problems in certain areas, especially the ability to communicate and relate to others.
 But they may have unusually developed skills in other areas, such as drawing, creating music, solving math problems, or memorizing facts.
 For this reason, they may test higher -- perhaps even in the average or above-average range -- on nonverbal intelligence tests.

 Autism typically appears during the first three years of life.
 Some children show signs from birth.
 Others seem to develop normally at first, only to slip suddenly into symptoms when they are 18 to 36 months old.
+However, it is now recognized that some individuals may not show symptoms of a communication disorder until demands of the environment exceed their capabilities.
 Autism is four times more common in boys than in girls.
 It knows no racial, ethnic, or social boundaries.
 Family income, lifestyle, or educational levels do not affect a child's chance of being autistic.